sleepymurph/dmv-publications/paper-nik2017-abstract.markdown

 A typical computer user has multiple devices holding an increasing amount of data.
 Most users will have at least a computer and a mobile phone.
-Many will also have a work computer or tablet or other device.
+Many will also have a work computer, tablet, or other device.
 These devices vary in processing power and storage capacity.
 They may also be in different locations, on different networks, or turned off at any time.
 A user's data will be of varying file sizes and media types, from kilobyte text documents to